General Pierce Bridge

 The General Pierce Bridge is a steel truss road bridge over the Connecticut River between Greenfield, Massachusetts and Montague, Massachusetts carrying Montague City Road.

-As of summer 2021, the bridge is closed to vehicle traffic while undergoing major repairs.
-It remains open for foot traffic.
-It is scheduled to fully reopen in summer 2024.
+In summer 2021, the bridge was closed to vehicle traffic while undergoing major repairs but remained open for foot traffic.
+Originally expected to fully reopen in summer 2024, repairs had been completed ahead of schedule and the bridge completely reopened by the end of February 2023.

 Previous structures

 The current bridge was preceded at that location by two bridges destroyed in the Flood of 1936.
 Upstream was the wooden double-decked covered bridge known as the Montague City Bridge, and carried rail traffic on top, with other traffic below.
 It was built in 1866, and was over 860 ft long, with 5 spans.
 Next was the trolley bridge, which was a metal through-truss.

 When the Flood of 1936 came, the trolley bridge was knocked off its piers and sunk into the river, where it remains.
 The covered rail bridge floated down the river, where it knocked two spans off the New York, New Haven and Hartford Railroad Bridge (now known as the Canalside Rail Trail Bridge), then proceeded down the river to destroy the Sunderland Bridge.